Olivenda/quill-Linux-Editor/README.md

 Fedora:

-	1. Go to the latest release on GitHub.
+1.Go to the latest release on GitHub.
-	2. Download quill.rpm.
+2.Download quill.rpm.
-	3. Open your terminal in the Downloads folder and run:
+3.Open your terminal in the Downloads folder and run:

 	sudo dnf install quill.rpm